-The RMB166-FLI industrial board features the Siemens SAB 88C166 16bit high-performance microcontroller in the metric plastic quad-flat pack package.
+The RST166-FLI industrial board features the SGS Thomson ST10F166 16-bit high-performance microcontroller in the metric plastic quad-flat pack package.
+(Siemens SAB 88C166 processor is 100% compatable with the ST10F166.)
 The microcontroller has 32K on board FLASH memory and is run with a 16-bit nonmultiplexed data bus and an 18-bit nonmultiplexed address bus.
 The board may be configured in several different ways depending on the reset and ROM options chosen.
-The default configuration is the 64K RAM and no ROM mode.
-In this mode, the monitor or user program is downloaded to RAM using the SAB 88C166 bootstrap feature.
-A set of option headers, decoded by a GAL device make the RMB166-FLI a flexible hardware platform.
+The default configuration is the 256K RAM and no ROM mode.
+In this mode, the monitor or user program is downloaded to RAM using the ST10F166 bootstrap feature.
+A set of option headers, decoded by a GAL device make the RST166-FLI a flexible hardware platform.

-The RMB166-FLI is compatible with the RMB-165i, RMB-166, RMB-166i, RMB-167, RMB-167i and the RMB167-CRI.
+The RST166-FLI is compatible with the RMB-165i, RMB-166, RMB-166i, RMB166-FLI, RMB-167, RMB-167i and the RMB167-CRI.
 The board size, the location, and function of all headers are kept the same.
-The RMB166-FLI has the following improvements over the RMB-166 and RMB-166i.
+The RST166-FLI has the following improvements over the RMB-166 and RMB-166i, and the RMB166-FLI.